How to Relieve Neck Pain: A Complete Guide to Solutions

 Stretching & Exercise: Move to Heal

-Think of your neck as a delicate suspension bridge—it needs movement to stay flexible and strong.
-Incorporating targeted neck stretches and low-impact exercises can make a world of difference in relieving stiffness, restoring mobility, and preventing future flare-ups.
+Your neck is designed to move.
+Regular stretching and low-impact exercises can make a world of difference in relieving stiffness, restoring mobility, and preventing future flare-ups.

 Improve Your Posture: Sit & Sleep Smarter